ROCm/rocprofiler-systems/docs/how-to/configuring-runtime-options.rst

    rocprof-sys-avail --components --description

-To restrict the output to available components and view the string identifiers for ``OMNITRACE_TIMEMORY_COMPONENTS``:
+To restrict the output to available components and view the string identifiers for ``ROCPROFSYS_TIMEMORY_COMPONENTS``:

 .. code-block:: shell